-Delivering inclusive growth requires bringing people of all backgrounds together as part of the conversation.
+Delivering an inclusive economy requires bringing people of all backgrounds together as part of the conversation.
 Only by listening to the rich diversity of local voices living and working in our community will we truly reflect a collective vision and shared priorities for the sustainable development of our borough.